igvteam/igv/build_readme.txt

   for launching.
 The structure is slightly different but the concept is the same.
 - Use './gradlew -b build_java9.gradle build' to build everything and run the test suite.

-The reduced-footprint JAR build option is *NOT* available for Java 9+ at this time.
-We will explore alternatives in the future.
+The full JAR build option is *NOT* available for Java 9+ because of modularilty requirements.

 NOTE: In the above, use './gradlew.bat' on the Windows platform.